woocommerce/woocommerce-gateway-stripe/readme.txt

 * Fix - Add payment request button compatibility with variable subscriptions
 * Tweak - Do not show payment request button for shippable trial subscription products
 * Fix - Do not copy the payment intent id when creating a subscription renewal
+* Update - WooCommerce 3.7 compatibility.

+= 4.2.3 - 2019-07-18 =
+* Fix - Ignore "payment failed" webhooks if they come after another payment has already succeeded for that order.
+* Fix - Correctly transition an order to "On Hold" if the payment was put under review by Stripe Radar, and back to "Processing" when the review is approved.
+* Tweak - Make the publishable key fields be plain text instead of "password".
+* Fix - Fix successful retries of 3ds failing.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/master/changelog.txt).